abitofhelp/portfolio-microsoft/README.md

-# Portfolio-Golang
+# Portfolio-DotNet
-This repository contains a sample of applications that I've created with Go.
+This repository contains a sample of applications that I've created with Microsoft's .NET Framework.